Anxiety, Trauma/PTSD & Relationship Therapy in Washington, DC, NC & VA.

 Tired of unhealthy patterns in your relationships?

 Having trouble feeling close to your partner?
 Often engaged in conflicts or power struggles?
-Or that your relationships start off great, then over time you find yourself growing bored and pulling away from your partner, wondering if there is something better for you?
+Or that your relationships start off great, then over time you find yourself growing bored and pulling away from your partner, wondering if there is someone better for you?

 On the other hand, some of us feel as if a relationship will help us feel safe and make up for something missing inside of us.
 Yet, over time, we realize those old wounds of insecurity and self-doubt are still there.